 — Sam Stein (@samstein) October 19, 2020

-In a way, the hypothetical call's content is similar to a conversation—a real one, not a hypothetical—that led to abuse-of-power allegations against the president during his impeachment.
-Social media trended with the impeachment phrase, #QuidProQuo, shortly after news of the president's hypothetical conversation hit the media.
+In a way, the hypothetical call's content is similar to a conversation—a real one, not a hypothetical—that led to abuse-of-power allegations against the president.
+Social media trended with the impeachment phrase, #QuidProQuo, shortly after the president's hypothetical Exxon conversation hit the media.

-As these things do, the story sowed confusion on social.
+As these things do, the story sowed confusion.
 Though the president didn't say he filched ExxonMobil's CEO, it sounded like he might have.
-Certainly it wasn't the first time the president said things that weren't true.
+Certainly, it wasn't the first time the president said things that weren't true.
 He's said 38 times the coronavirus will disappear, according to CNN.

 "So ExxonMobil & friends, care to tell us the end of this story?"
 AOC posted last night in response to Rupar's first tweet.
 She wanted to know where the $25 million went.